Myriopteris gracillima: Description

-Range
+Distribution and habitat

-M. gracillima is native to mountains in western North America, ranging from British Columbia to California.
-It is absent in lower elevation dry inland areas such as the shrub-steppe of central Washington and Oregon and the central valley of California, but is present in the Rocky Mountains in British Columbia, Idaho, western Montana, and Nevada.
+M. gracillima is native to mountains in western North America, ranging from British Columbia to California and southern Nevada.
+It is absent in lower elevation dry inland areas such as the shrub-steppe of central Washington and Oregon and the central valley of California, but is present in the Rocky Mountains in British Columbia, Idaho, western Montana, northeastern Utah, and Nevada.
 It is also found at low elevation in the Columbia River gorge only in the region where it transects the Cascade Mountain range, presumably because of higher precipitation.

-Habitat

 M. gracillima grows primarily in sunny exposures in rock crevices with little or no soil.

 Ecology

 Like many cheilanthoid ferns, M. gracillima tolerates desiccation well.
 During an extended dry period leaves curl and expose their hairy abaxial (lower) surface, presumably to reduce water loss.
 The leaves uncurl and green up when moisture returns.

 Taxonomy

+Myriopteris gracillima was first described by Daniel Cady Eaton in 1859, as Cheilanthes gracillima, based on material collected in the Cascade Range of Oregon, by John Strong Newberry on the Williamson Expedition and John Milton Bigelow on the Whipple Expedition.
+The specific epithet gracillima, meaning "very slender", presumably refers to the linear scales on the leaf axes, which Eaton described with that word.
+By a strict application of the principle of priority, Oliver Atkins Farwell transferred the species to the genus Allosorus as Allosorus gracillimus in 1931, that genus having been published before Cheilanthes.
+Farwell's name was rendered unnecessary when Cheilanthes was conserved over Allosorus in the Paris Code published in 1956.

+The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
+Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
+On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
+One of these was C. gracillima, which thus became Myriopteris gracillima.

+In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. gracillima, as part of a program to consolidate the cheilanthoid ferns into that genus.

+Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
+This species is commonly known as lace lip fern or lace fern.

 Myriopteris gracillima (maternal) and Myriopteris covillei (paternal) are the parents of the allotetraploid fertile hybrid Myriopteris intertexta.